The weekend of Friday, Feb. 2 – depart Sunday Feb. 4, 2024, will be the THIRTY-FOURTH ANNUAL Yosemite Valley winter trip.

 Curry Village is walking distance from the campground.

-(or a free daytime shuttle bus ride in years the shuttle is running the full route).
+(or a free daytime shuttle bus ride).

 All the Curry Village listings below have access to a lounge with (usually) free guest WiFi,